 2. Maintain Accurate Financial Records

-Ensure your company keeps detailed records of all income and expenses.
+Ensure that your company keeps detailed records of all income and expenses.
 These records should include invoices, receipts, bank statements, and details of sales and purchases.
 Accurate record-keeping is essential for preparing your accounts and corporation tax return.

 3. Prepare Annual Accounts